The Complete Guide to Driver-Assistance Technologies

 Lane centering: This system reads the lane lines and actively steers to keep your vehicle centered between them.
 Unless the manufacturer says otherwise, the driver must keep their hands on the wheel when using lane centering, even though it may seem as if the vehicle is capable of driving itself.

-Lane-departure warning: Should your vehicle wander outside a lane line when you haven’t engaged the turn signal, you’ll hear—and possibly see and feel—an alert from this feature.
+Lane-departure warning: Should your vehicle wander outside a lane line when you haven't engaged the turn signal, you'll hear — and possibly see and feel — an alert from this feature.

-Lane-keeping assistance: This system guides a drifting vehicle back into formation with subtle steering corrections, but unlike lane centering, it won’t constantly correct your heading to the middle of the lane.
-If the driver doesn’t keep the vehicle tracking near the center of the lane, the car may ping-pong between the left and right lane lines.
+Lane-keeping assistance: This system guides a drifting vehicle back into formation with subtle steering corrections, but unlike lane centering, it won't constantly correct your heading to the middle of the lane.
+If the driver doesn't keep the vehicle tracking near the center of the lane, the car may ping-pong between the left and right lane markings.

-Parking assist: The car—relying on various sensors and cameras—figures out and executes the steering inputs to guide itself into and out of a parallel or perpendicular parking spot.
+Parking assist: The car — relying on various sensors and cameras — calculates and executes the steering inputs to guide itself into and out of a parallel or perpendicular parking spot.
 The order of operations varies by make, but typically, it goes something like this: Hit a button to tell the car to scan for spots.
 Once it finds one, the car will direct you to stop, shift gears, and remove your hands from the wheel.
 It will then move slowly into the spot as you monitor its progress.
-Some systems accelerate and brake, others require the driver to work the pedals.
-Either way, the driver can intervene at any time and remains responsible for any misstep.

 Remote parking: This allows the driver to stand outside the vehicle and direct it to drive straight into or out of a tight parking space with a smartphone app or key fob.

 Remote valet: Pioneered by Tesla, this feature (which it calls Smart Summon) allows the driver to beckon their vehicle from a distance using a smartphone app.
-The car then unparks itself and using GPS, navigates the lot/street to pull up next to the driver.
-Various sensors and cameras aim to prevent the car from driving into other vehicles, pedestrians, or stationary objects, but they’re not always successful, making remote valet a risky feature to use.
+The car then unparks itself and, using GPS, navigates the lot/street to pull up next to the driver.

 Speed-limit assist: With adaptive cruise control active, the vehicle monitors the posted limit and adjusts your speed to match it.
 Some speed-limit assists can also be set to drive at a preselected offset, such as 5 mph above or below the posted speed.

-Surround-view camera: Also called a multi-angle or 360-degree camera, this monitoring system uses a suite of exterior cameras to show the driver what’s going on around the vehicle, displaying the feeds on the infotainment screen.
+Surround-view camera system: Also called a multiangle or 360-degree camera system, this feature uses a suite of exterior cameras to show the driver what's going on around the vehicle, displaying the feeds on the infotainment screen.
 Meant primarily as a parking aid, surround-view camera systems generally work only at low speed, and many superimpose guidelines onto the images to help you orient your vehicle.
-Common vantage points include front-bumper, trailer-hitch, and rear-quarter-panel views as well as an aerial shot, made possible by stitching together the images from multiple cameras.

 Trailer backup assist: To make maneuvering a trailer easy, a camera displays your progress, and you can adjust the direction of the trailer by simply turning a knob.
 The truck will then manage the steering wheel as you work the pedals.